-Prescription will not commence to run in the event of the concealment of facts or a fraudulent act, preventing a claimant from having full knowledge of the facts on which its claim arises.
+Prescription will not commence to run in the event of the concealment of facts or a fraudulent act, preventing a claimant from having full knowledge of the facts on which his/her claim is based.

 5 Remedies

 5.1 What types of damage are recoverable e.g. bodily injury, mental damage, damage to property, economic loss?